 Nebraska has all forms of TRANSPORTATION.
-The State Department of Roads maintains highways, bridges, tunnels, and has an Adopt-A-Highway Program.
+The Nebraska Department of Transportation is the state government agency charged with building and maintaining the state and federal highways in the U.S. State of Nebraska, as well as the state's airports.
+The state has an Adopt-A-Highway Program.
 The Federal Highway Administration has information about road closures in Nebraska.
 The state launched the first statewide 511 Program.
 The Union Pacific Railroad, headquartered in Omaha, was incorporated on July 1, 1862.
 The route of the original transcontinental railroad runs through the state.
 Several other railroadsoperate in the state.
 North Platte, Nebraska is home to the world's largest rail yard, Bailey Yard.
 A variety special license plates are available.
 Nebraska was the first to have statewide 511 travel information service.
 To celebrates its 50th birthday, Matchbox cars issued a vehicle for each state in the order in which it was admitted into the union.
 The vehicle for Nebraska was the Ford Dump truck

 Nebraska has many varieties of TREES.
 The State Tree is the Cottonwood.
 The state has a Champion & Heritage Tree Programs.
 Nebraska has 2 National Forests - Nebraska National Forest and the Samuel R. McKelvie National Forest.
 Another area in the state that is under the management of the National Forest Service is the Oglala National Grassland.

 Three ships have been name USS Nebraska.
 Nebraska was the name given to the never commissioned monitor USS Shakamaxon.
 The 1st USS Nebraska was a battleship that saw service during World WAR I. The 2nd USS Nebraska is an Ohio-class ballistic missile submarine.